hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/09_handling-replicates-idr.md

 <img src="../img/idr-pool.png" width="500">

 **We will not be running this analysis in class.
-If you are interested in running it you can download the script to get started with it at the link in the note below.**
+If you are interested in running it you can download the script to get started in the note below.**

 > To run [this script](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/blob/master/sessionV/scripts/IDR_consistency_pseudoreps.sh) you will need to:
 >